okfde/old.okfn.de/blog/_posts/2017/2017-04-10-Update-offene-Nahverkehrsdaten.md

 Bzw. dieser Artikel zu ["Who Owns Transit Data?
 Most U.S. cities share their transit information freely, which helps trip-planning services and boosts ridership.
 But most German cities don’t.
 Should they?"](https://www.citylab.com/transportation/2017/04/who-owns-transit-data/522444/)

-Die Frage dabei
+Die Frage dabei lautet

+>"I have not found a single example of a transit agency making money from keeping their data private"

-Antworten bitte an opentransport@okfn.de
+Antworten gerne bitte an opentransport@okfn.de